DeNA/Anjin/README.md

 An Agent that detects abnormal log messages and terminates the Autopilot running.

 It should always be started at the same time as other Agents (that actually perform game operations).
-This can be accomplished with `ParallelCompositeAgent`, but it is easier to set it up as an `Scene Crossing Agents` in AutopilotSettings.
+Generally, you add to `Scene Crossing Agents` in `AutopilotSettings`.
+If you want to change the settings for each Scene, use with `ParallelCompositeAgent`.

 This Agent instance (.asset file) can contain the following.

 <dl>
-  <dt>Handle Exception</dt><dd>Autopilot terminates when an Exception is detected in the log.
+  <dt>Handle Exception</dt><dd>Specify an Autopilot terminates or only reports when an Exception is detected in the log.
         It can be overwritten with the command line argument <code>-HANDLE_EXCEPTION</code>, but be careful if multiple ErrorHandlerAgents are defined, they will all be overwritten with the same value.</dd>
-  <dt>Handle Error</dt><dd>Autopilot terminates when an Error is detected in the log.
+  <dt>Handle Error</dt><dd>Specify an Autopilot terminates or only reports when an Error is detected in the log.
         It can be overwritten with the command line argument <code>-HANDLE_ERROR</code>, but be careful if multiple ErrorHandlerAgents are defined, they will all be overwritten with the same value.</dd>
-  <dt>Handle Assert</dt><dd>Autopilot terminates when an Assert is detected in the log.
+  <dt>Handle Assert</dt><dd>Specify an Autopilot terminates or only reports when an Assert is detected in the log.
         It can be overwritten with the command line argument <code>-HANDLE_ASSERT</code>, but be careful if multiple ErrorHandlerAgents are defined, they will all be overwritten with the same value.</dd>
-  <dt>Handle Warning</dt><dd>Autopilot terminates when an Warning is detected in the log.
+  <dt>Handle Warning</dt><dd>Specify an Autopilot terminates or only reports when an Warning is detected in the log.
         It can be overwritten with the command line argument <code>-HANDLE_WARNING</code>, but be careful if multiple ErrorHandlerAgents are defined, they will all be overwritten with the same value.</dd>
   <dt>Ignore Messages</dt><dd>Log messages containing the specified strings will be ignored from the stop condition.
 Regex is also available; escape is a single backslash (`\`).</dd>
 </dl>